s-matyukevich/raspberry-pi-os/docs/lesson04/rpi-os.md

 * `priority` - whent new task is scheduled its `priority` is copied to `counter`.
 By setting tasks priority we can regulate the amount of processor time thet the task gets relative to other processes.
 * `preempt_count` - if this field has non 0 value it is an indicator that right now current task is executing some critical function that must not be interrupted (for example, it runs a scheduling function) If timer tick occured at such time it is ignored and rescheduling is not triggered.

+After kernel startup there is only one task running: the one that runs [kernel_main](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/kernel.c#L19) function, it is called "init task".
+Before scheduler functionality will be enabled we must fill `task_struct` corresponding to this task.
+This is done [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L53).

+All tasks are stored in [task](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L53) array.
+This array has only 64 slots - that is the maximum number of simultanious tasks that we can have in RPi OS.
+It is definetely not the best solution for the production ready OS, but it is ok for our goals.

+There is also a very impotant variable called [current](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L6) that always points to the currently executing task.
+Both `current` and `task` array from the beggining are initialized with the init task.
+There is also a global variable called [nr_tasks](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L8) - it contains number of currently running tasks in the system.

+That are all structures and global variables that we are going to use to implement scheduler functionality.
 In the description of the `task_struct` I already brefly mentioned some aspects of how scheduling works, because it is imposible to understand the meaning and purpose of a particular `task_struct` field without understanding how this field is used.
 Now we are going to examine the scheduing algorith in much more details and we will start with the main function.

 ### Kernel main function

-Before we will dig into scheduler implementation I want to quickly show you how we are going to prove that scheduler actually works fine.
+Before we will dig into scheduler implementation I want to quickly show you how we are going to prove that scheduler actually works.
 In order to understand that you need to take a look at [kernel.c](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/kernel.c) file.
 Let me copy the relevant content here.

 ```
 void kernel_main(void)